*updated 2023* So, you’re heading to London? Chip chip, cheerio, have a cuppa tea ye ole chap and settle in for my perfect London itinerary!

-Sadly, it seems like currently (2019) the entire tower is covered so visitors can’t even see anything, which is a huge bummer.
-BUT, hopefully that means they’re almost done as this is a must-see London icon!
+After year of the entire tower is covered so visitors can’t even see anything, which is a huge bummer – the construction is finally compelte in 2023!
+This is a must-see London icon!

 Big Ben sits right next to Parliament.
 They do offer audio and tours that you need to book in advance if you are super curious what the inside of the British Parliament looks like.
 Consider booking the Afternoon Tea Tour for something extra special!

 Down the street from Big Ben is the famous Westminster Abbey!
 It’s a UNESCO World Heritage Site and has tons of history inside the walls.
 Royal weddings and funerals happen here (but it’s actually no the final resting place for Royals, they get buried somewhere else bu Sir Isaac Newton is buried here!)